 For a successful application of HWC on construction sites, a need-based compaction is re-quired.
 The optimal compaction energy depends on the building geometry, the consistency of the fresh concrete and the mixture proportions.
 Up to now there are no adequate assessment criterions for choosing the right compaction energy of HWC.
 A too intense compaction can lead to bleeding or segregation of the coarse aggregates, which can impact the strength, deformation and durability properties of the hardened concrete.
 Missing instructions for the compaction of concretes with high workability make their application difficult.

-The aim of this research project is to create basic knowledge on the results of different processing and compaction measures in correlation with the properties of the fresh concrete.
-Investigations with varying consistency and rheological properties of the fresh concrete are carried out to categorise the concretes into different workability classes.
-The effects of different processing and compaction measures on the properties of the fresh (air content, bleeding, segregation of coarse aggregates etc.) and hardened concrete properties (e. g. compressive strength) are tested for every workability class.
-In this way concretes with robust fresh and hardened concrete properties can be identified and measures for an appropriate processing and compacting of the concretes can be defined.
-The results are used to prepare guidelines for adequate processing and compaction of the HWC on construction sites.
-The guidelines shall help to avoid incorrect applications of HWC and therefore increase the quality of concrete buildings.
+The aim of this research project was to create basic knowledge on the results of different processing and compaction measures in correlation with the properties of the fresh concrete.
+Investigations with varying consistency and rheological properties of the fresh concrete were carried out to categorise the concretes into different workability classes.
+The effects of different processing and compaction measures on the properties of the fresh (air content, bleeding, segregation of coarse aggregates etc.) and hardened concrete properties (e. g. compressive strength) were tested for every workability class.
+In this way concretes with robust fresh and hardened concrete properties could be identified and measures for an appropriate processing and compacting of the concretes could be defined.
+The results were used to prepare guidelines for adequate processing and compaction of the HWC on construction sites.
+The guidelines should help to avoid incorrect applications of HWC and therefore increase the quality of concrete buildings.